Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Grouping Visual Elements

 \subsection{Hierarchical Grouping Algorithm}

 Next, we use the bottom-up approach to group visual elements hierarchically.
 Our hierarchical grouping algorithm is inspired by the previous graph-based algorithm for image segmentation~\cite{grundmann2010efficient, felzenszwalb2004efficient}.
 Their objective is to group pixels or regions that have a similar visual appearance.
 Instead, our objective is to group visual elements relatedly and spatially.
-The basic idea of the algorithm is merging small groups into a larger one iteratively by considering relatedness and spatial distances between visual elements in different groups.
+The basic idea of the algorithm is merging small groups into a larger group iteratively by considering relatedness and spatial distances between visual elements in different groups.
 The algorithm works as follows (Algorithm~\ref{alg:grouping}):

 The input of the algorithm is the graph model with visual elements $[x_1, x_2, ..., x_n]$ as nodes and all connections as edges $[(x_1, x_2), ..., (x_i, x_j), ...]$.
-The output is a series of hierarchies $\mathcal{H} = [H_1, H_2, ..., H_l]$ from bottom to up, where $H_i$ contains the groups at the $i$th level of hierarchy.
+The outputs are levels of hierarchy $\mathcal{H} = [H_1, H_2, ..., H_l]$ from bottom to top, where $H_i$ contains the groups at the $i$th level of hierarchy.
 We start with the initial grouping $H_0$, where each visual element is assigned to an individual group (\textit{line 1}).
 Next, we sort edges by non-decreasing spatial distance (\textit{line 2}) and initialize two parameters $\tau$ and $T$. $\tau$ is the threshold parameter that controls the degree to which the distance between two groups must be greater than their internal distances in order for there to be evidence of a boundary between them~\cite{felzenszwalb2004efficient}. $T$ is the threshold parameter for the relatedness (\textit{line 3}).
 These two parameters influence the granularity of the grouping.
-A larger $\tau$ and a smaller $T$ leading to a higher level of hierarchy with larger groups.
+A larger $\tau$ and a smaller $T$ lead to a higher level of hierarchy with larger groups.
 After the initialization, the algorithm begins to merge small groups into a larger one iteratively until all the elements are in the one group (\textit{line 4-18}).
 In each iteration, we enumerate all edges by order (\textit{line 6}).
-If two elements in an edge (e.g. $x_i$ and $x_j$) are belong to two different groups (\textit{line 7}), it will consider whether to merge these two groups based on two following conditions:
+If two elements in an edge (e.g. $x_i$ and $x_j$) belong to two different groups (\textit{line 7}), we will consider whether to merge these two groups based on following two conditions: